SciML/DifferenceEquations.jl/docs/src/examples/linear_state_space_examples.md

 # Linear State Space Examples

-This tutorial provides additional features for linear models
+This tutorial provides describes the support for linear and linear gaussian state space models.

 At this point, the package only supports linear time-invariant models without a separate `p` vector.
 The canonical form of the linear model is